chadbaldwin/sys-schema-sync/README.md

 ## What is this, and how does it help?

-Let's say you work in a single-tenant database environment where you have many duplicate databases and you need to track things like schema drift, configuration, etc. For example, does a particular table index exist on every single database and does it have the same definition on all databases?
+Let's say you work in a single-tenant database environment where you have many duplicate databases and you need to track things like schema drift, configuration, etc. For example, does a particular index exist on every single database and does it have the same definition on all databases?
+What about query store settings, resource governor settings or database scoped configurations?

 In order to answer these questions, you need to write some sort of PowerShell script, maybe loop through linked servers, or try to use some other tool to get that data.
-What happens when you have dozens of people building these types of processes that reach out to all of your databases every day just to query the same information and store it in some altered format?
+What happens when you have dozens of people building processes that reach out to all of your databases every day just to query the same information and store it in some altered format specific to their process?

-I have a personal pet peeve when people build sync processes and change source column names when they are simply copying data directly to another table...e.g. changing `snapshot_isolation_state` to `IsSnapshotOn`.
+I have a personal pet peeve when people build processes for syncronizing data and they change source column names when they are simply copying data directly to another table...e.g. changing `snapshot_isolation_state` to `IsSnapshotOn`.
+It might look nicer, but it can be hard for new developers to follow because you need to learn the column name mapping.

 This is a database that centralizes various SQL Server instance and database level metadata into a familiar schema.
-Processes and views can then be built to utilize this data, reading from a single database, rather than having to reach out to every production database.
+You can then build upon it, utilizing its data, reading from a single database, rather than having to reach out to every single database.

 ----